aimclub/GEFEST/docs/tutorials/sample.rst

 **6. Preparation of the SWAN model**

-*You need to set path to folder with swan.exe file
+*You need to set path to folder with swan.exe file.
-|Our SWAN interface uses this path, domain grid, GEFEST domain and coordinates of targets*
+Our SWAN interface uses this path, domain grid, GEFEST domain and coordinates of targets*

 .. code-block:: python